iqtree/iqtree.github.io/doc/Tutorial.md

 >**TIP**: From version 2 you can input a directory of alignment files.
 IQ-TREE 2 will load and concatenate all alignments within the directory, eliminating the need for users to manually perform this step.
 {: .tip}

-Please note, not all characters are allowed in sequence names, because they may interfere with the structure encoding in the Newick tree files.
-Hence, IQ-Tree (and also other phylogenetic software) checks the names for such interfering characters and substitutes them by underscores `_`.
+Not all special characters are allowed in sequence names, because they may interfere with the structure encoding in the Newick tree files.
+To avoid problems with downstream software (like tree viewers), IQ-Tree (and also other phylogenetic software) checks the names for such potentially interfering characters and substitutes them by underscores `_`.
 Permitted characters in sequence names are alphanumeric letters, underscores `_`, dash `-`, dot `.`, slash `\` and vertical bar `|`.
 All other characters are substituted, like e.g. `hawk's-eye` is converted to `hawk_s-eye` as which it will appear in the tree.

-Please also note, this can lead to duplicate names if you, for instance, already have two sequences named `hawk_s-eye` and `hawk's-eye`.
+Please note, this can lead to duplicate names if you, for instance, already have two sequences named `hawk_s-eye` and `hawk's-eye`.
 In such cases you will obtain an error and you need to adjust the names in the original input alignment.

 First running example